mrahhal/ExternalTemplates/README.md

 # ExternalTemplates

 Finds template files in a pre-configured directory and merges them into a list of script tags that can be added to a layout file.
-This way you can use and share the external template in all places without paying for an extra request per template file.
+This way you can use and share the external template in all places without paying for an extra request per template file (as with other methods for sharing templates).

 # Installation